 Your attorney.
 Your first resource should be your attorney.
 No doubt he or she will have opinions on which lenders to approach and which to avoid.
 Your attorney can also help you negotiate the best terms.

-Once you've gotten several recommendations, contact each litigation funding company and do the following:
+Once you've received several recommendations, contact each litigation funding company and do the following: